 Newport News is located on the coast of Virginia, along the Chesapeake Bay and Atlantic Ocean.

-We are approximately a 45 minute drive to Virginia Beach, a 2 hour drive to the mountains and 3 hours to the Washington D.C area.
+We are approximately a 45-minute drive to Virginia Beach, a 2-hour drive to the mountains and three hours to the Washington D.C area.
 We are served locally by Amtrak and Williamsburg/Newport News International Airport, which offers several daily flights direct to Atlanta, Philadelphia, Washington D.C, Pittsburgh, Charlotte, LaGuardia, and Orlando.
 Norfolk International airport is approximately 20 miles away.

-The Mariners Museum is located in Newport News and is the home of many relics from the sea.
-The Newport News Living Museum is adjacent to the hospital and is an incredible asset to the community.
-Williamsburg, home of William and Mary College, is approximately 20 miles away attracting thousands of tourists who visit Colonial Williamsburg, Busch Gardens and Water Country throughout the warmer weather.
+The Mariners' Museum is located in Newport News and is the home of many relics from the sea.
+The Virginia Living Museum, located in Newport News, is adjacent to the hospital and is an incredible asset to the community.
+Williamsburg, home of the College of William and Mary, is approximately 20 miles away attracting thousands of tourists who visit Colonial Williamsburg, Busch Gardens and Water Country throughout the warmer weather.

 Christopher Newport University is also one of our nearby neighbors.
 Hampton University and Thomas Nelson Community College are located in the adjacent city of Hampton.
 In Norfolk there are several other colleges and universities including Eastern Virginia Medical School.
 Richmond and Charlottesville are to our west offering the renowned institutions of Virginia Commonwealth University and The University of Virginia.